Document Guide — Police Clearance

 There is no limit on the number of times you can request issuance.
 Multiple submissions to different countries can each have their own dedicated certificate.

-Whether an older certificate can be used should be checked against the receiving authority's instructions.
-Overseas residents may need 2-3 months for acquisition, so reverse-calculated planning from the submission deadline is recommended.
+Separately from the receiving authority's validity expectation, MOFA apostille applications generally require the original Japanese public document to have been issued within three months.
+Receiving-authority validity and MOFA apostille eligibility are separate issues.
+Whether an older certificate can be used should be checked before submission against both the receiving authority's instructions and MOFA apostille eligibility.
+Overseas residents may need additional time for consular routing and mailing, so reverse-calculated planning from the submission deadline is recommended.

 How does the FBI Background Check differ from the Japanese police clearance certificate?